 - Intelligent Automation (IA)

-I'll be covering these as they relate to accounting and finance in future posts.
-You can sign up for future blog posts, here.
+I will be covering these as they relate to accounting and finance in future posts.
+You can sign up for future blog posts here.

 Who Knows What’s Next for Accounting Technology?